Blog

 Polyelectrolyte coatings for ion-exchange membranes in electrodialysis

-Ion exchange membranes are key components for various electrochemical technologies in water treatment and energy storage, such as electrodialysis, membrane electrolysis, and flow batteries.
+DOI: 10.13140/RG.2.2.20145.13929 Ion exchange membranes are key components for various electrochemical technologies in water treatment and energy storage, such as electrodialysis, membrane electrolysis, and flow batteries.
 These membranes are characterized by a high concentration of charged groups, which can be either cationic (positively charged) or anionic (negatively charged).
 The function of an ion exchange membrane is to facilitate the transport of counterions while limiting the loss of water and co-ions.
-The efficiency of cation exchange membranes is affected by unwanted co-ion and water transport.
-The transport of h..
+The efficiency of cation exchange membranes is affected by unwanted co-ion and..

 Sulfonated clay and carbon nanotubes Nafion™-based proton exchange membranes